tc39/proposal-temporal/meetings/agenda-minutes-2020-04-02.md

   - SFC: We had a separate discussion about what type it should return, and I think it should return a Date object.
   - PDL: I think the original behaviour described in the issue is the expected behaviour.
   - SFC: I agree, but this is about dateFromFields not being able to return a polymorphic Date.
-  - PFC: from() could also copy the Temporal.Date returned from dateFromFields into the polymorphic type.
+  - PFC: from() could also copy the Temporal.PlainDate returned from dateFromFields into the polymorphic type.
   - SFC: OK, we can close the issue.
   - RGN: This increases the burden for virtualization.
 Anything that has a secret reference to a constructor has to be patched for SES, for example.
   - PDL: That is not correct.
 All the Temporal classes would remain the same across SES.
 What we want to disallow is data from the outside.